 - This webinar will run on Zoom for 1.5 hours (7 pm – 8.30 pm).

-- You’ll learn about Making Families Count, who we are and what we do.
+- You will learn about Making Families Count, who we are, how we began and what we do.

 - Participants will receive a resource pack after the webinar.